CedricDeVijt/ComputerScienceNotes/Bachelor 2/Compilers/6 Bottom-up parsers.md

    def closure(I):
        repeat:
            for A → alpha·Bbeta in I:
-               add B \rightarrow ·gamma for all B \rightarrow gamma
+               add B → ·gamma for all B → gamma
    ```

 2. **Goto Function**: Compute state transitions for symbols (Algorithm 9).